-Five craft beer breweries
+Six craft breweries

-Penticton, a relatively small town with a year-round population of 32,000, has a total of five breweries!
-To save you doing the maths, that’s one brewery for every 6,400 people.
-Beat that Vancouver!
+Penticton, a relatively small town with a year-round population of 32,000, has a total of six breweries!
+To save you doing the maths, that’s one brewery for every 5,333 people.

 World class climbing

 The world-renowned climbing destination of Skaha Bluffs is hidden in the hills just south of Penticton.
 Three parallel canyons offer over a thousand climbing routes to visitors.
 The Bluffs may be every sport climber’s heaven, but some traditional climbing is possible here too.